 - Reconstructed paved pathway

-MOA PWA has contracted with CRW Engineering Group, LLC (CRW) to provide engineering and design services.
-The project is funded only through the pre-final design.
-No funding for construction has been received at this time.
+MOA PWA has contracted with CRW Engineering Group, Inc. (CRW) to provide engineering and design services.

 Purpose of improvements include: